WELCOME TO AUSTRALIA

 Get a head start!

 Modern Australia is truly a multicultural country.
 Collectively, Australians now come from over 200 other countries.
 With about 21% of the population speaking another language than English.
 It makes Australia one of the most culturally and linguistically diverse populations in the world.
-Today, the European culture of early settlers is combined with influences from nearby neighbours like Indonesia and Asia, and migrants from around the world.
+Today the European culture of early settlers is combined with influences from nearby neighbours in Asia and the Pacific, and migrants from around the world.
 The result is a country full of variety – from the food we eat to the languages we speak and the religions we follow.
 It means that international students are sure to feel at home, in a culture which can best be described as relaxed and welcoming.

 Freedom of speech and equality are values that Australians hold dear.
 Equal opportunity, regardless of gender, religion, nationality, disability or sexual preference is considered a fundamental right.